Sport and Exercise Science

 Download, complete, sign and email the Confidentiality Acknowledgement to the Professional Experience Placement Unit and retain a copy for your professional portfolio.

-Clinical ID cards are used for placement and are not the same as JCU Student ID cards.
+Clinical ID cards are not the same as JCU Student ID cards.
 To obtain a Clinical ID you must have first obtained a JCU Student ID.

 During professional experience placement, you must wear your Clinical ID at all times.
 This includes placement at the JCU Dental, JCU Health General Practice and JCU Allied Health and Interprofessional Clinics within the JCU Clinical Practices Building.